marcusparsons/ExtraMath.js/README.md

 Usage: Math.area('cir', radius, ['exact');
 OR: Math.area('circle', radius, ['exact');
-'exact' is an optional argument that returns a string containing the exact value of the expression Using the 'exact' argument will NOT return a valid argument that can be used in expressions */ console.log(Math.area('cir', 3)); //Evaluates to 28.27433...
+'exact' is an optional argument that returns a string containing the exact value of the expression Note that using the 'exact' argument will NOT return a valid argument that can be used in further mathematical expressions.
+*/
+console.log(Math.area('cir', 3)); //Evaluates to 28.27433...
 ```